Next Steps After Being Diagnosed with COVID-19

-You can start here and by watching the video below - Next Steps After Being Diagnosed with COVID-19.
+You can start here and by watching the video above - Next Steps After Being Diagnosed with COVID-19.
 Also remember that your primary care provider is always a phone call away or via a secure message through your MyLVHN account to answer questions you may have.

 Now that you’ve received a positive COVID-19 test, you will need to begin home isolation immediately.

 Before returning to work, it’s important that you consult with your employer about its COVID-19 policy.

 If you develop new or worsening symptoms, contact your primary care provider by phone for guidance.
 If you do not have a primary care provider, visit MyLVHN.org or use the MyLVHN app to set up an ExpressCARE Video Visit.
 If your symptoms are severe get to an emergency room right away.

 Certain symptoms are considered emergency warning signs for COVID-19.
 If you experience any of these symptoms, seek emergency medical care immediately: